TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 ```

 * A large part of the states language is concerned with specifying how to extract the values that a task needs from the input to the state and in turn map results from the task to the output of the state.
 In contrast, this is just regular code in Lambda durable functions.
+* The states language also supports more complex workflow patterns including Parallel execution, Maps, and Choices.

 # Retries